 American Institutes for Research

-Young has dedicated her career to preventing the leading causes of death among children and youth: unintentional injuries, suicide, and homicide.
-For more than 15 years she has provided technical assistance and training to help diverse professionals and advocates collectively create conditions in which young people can survive and thrive.
-Young has a particular interest in addressing social determinants of health responsible for health inequities.
+Ms. Young has dedicated her career to preventing the leading causes of death among children and youth: unintentional injuries, suicide, and homicide.
+For more than 15 years she has provided TTA to help diverse professionals and advocates collectively create conditions in which young people can survive and thrive.
+Ms. Young has a particular interest in addressing social determinants of health responsible for health inequities.

 Thursday, July 11